LitzN/hennastyles/README.md

     one is selected.
 Edit form is prefilled for ease of adjustment and a pop up toast appears when the page is loaded alerting the user that they are editing their post.

-### __Profile page:__
-- Only avaliable when a user is authorised.
+### __Profile page:__ is only avaliable when a user is authorised and they only have access to their own profile page.
 - __User Profile Form__ allows a user to add/adjust their default shipping information to make checkout faster and easier.
 - __Order Summary__ is originally hidden when the page is loaded.
 Allows the user to bring up a summary of their previous orders as well as select an order to view it's confirmation and full details.
 - __Liked Posts__ are orginially hidden when the page loads.
 Allows a user to view the heading of their liked posts so they can return to them easily, they are also able to remove the like and therefore the post from their profile.

 ### __Security Features:__
 - All forms must be submitted with all required fields filled or they will not be put into the database